jsconfkorea/2020.jsconfkorea.com/src/docs/about.en.md

 JSConf Korea strives to be an accessible and inclusive conference, because everyone deserves a good time here.

 This year's conferencec will be all online.
-All talks will be live captioned in both Korean and English.
+We plan on providing live captions for all talks in both Korean and English.

 If you have any accessibility requests, please get in touch at [contact@jsconfkorea.com](mailto:contact@jsconfkorea.com) and we'll make a good faith effort to accommodate your needs.